 Wide Area Coverage

 One of the primary coverage options of an RTLS technology is wide area coverage.
-It enables organizations to monitor assets over a large area, such as a warehouse or manufacturing facility.
+It enables organizations to monitor assets over a large area.
 This coverage option works using various technologies such as RFID, GPS, and Bluetooth beacons.

 RFID technology is commonly used to achieve a wide range of wireless inventory tracking capabilities.
 It automatically detects assets within a specific range and provides instant alerts when they leave a predefined zone.
 Compared to GPS, RFID provides a more cost-effective solution for organizations that need to track valuable assets.